pranayvaidh/pranay/README.md

 # pranay
-this is my fir git repository
+this is my first git repository